ButterflyNetwork/tensorflow/BUTTERFLY.md

        cd tensorflow
        ./tensorflow/contrib/makefile/build_all_android.sh

-But after a while, we then fail on this:
+we get very solid progress.
+However, after a while, we then fail on this:
 ```
 ./tensorflow/contrib/image/kernels/image_ops.h:93:51: error: 'round' is not a member of 'std'
      return read_with_fill_value(batch, DenseIndex(std::round(y)),